Pre-Pottery Neolithic

 The Pre-Pottery Neolithic (PPN) represents the early Neolithic in the Near East, dating to c.
 12,000 years ago, (10000 – 6500 BCE).
 It succeeds the Natufian culture of the Epipalaeolithic Near East (also called Mesolithic), as the domestication of plants and animals was in its formative stages, having possibly been induced by the Younger Dryas.

 The Pre-Pottery Neolithic culture came to an end around the time of the 8.2-kiloyear event, a cool spell centred on 6200 BCE that lasted several hundred years.
 It is succeeded by the Pottery Neolithic.

 Chronology

 Pre-Pottery Neolithic A (10000–8800 BCE)

 The Pre-Pottery Neolithic is divided into Pre-Pottery Neolithic A (PPNA 10000–8800 BCE) and the following Pre-Pottery Neolithic B (PPNB 8800–6500 BCE).
-These were originally defined by Kathleen Kenyon in the type site of Jericho (Palestine).
+These were originally defined by Kathleen Kenyon in the type site of Jericho.
 The Pre-Pottery Neolithic precedes the ceramic Neolithic (Yarmukian culture, 6400 – 6200 BCE).
 At 'Ain Ghazal, in Jordan, the culture continued a few more centuries as the so-called Pre-Pottery Neolithic C culture.

 One of the earliest known Pre-Pottery Neolithic sites is Körtik Tepe in Upper Mesopotamia, starting in the Younger Dryas period in 10,700 BCE.
 Around 9,000 BCE, during the Pre-Pottery Neolithic A (PPNA), the "world's first town", Jericho, appeared in the Levant, although the adequacy of this title has since been challenged.